 Our scholarship program is designed to honor students who demonstrate the qualities of a Kennedy Catholic High School student; leading the way in learning, faith and leadership.
 Kennedy Catholic offers merit-based scholarships that do not require any demonstrated financial need.
 Our goal is to ensure that an education at Kennedy Catholic High School is accessible to all who desire it.

-All incoming freshman applicants are automatically considered for Leading Lancer scholarships.
+All prospective freshman are automatically considered for Leading Lancer Scholarships provided the application for admissions was submitted prior to the deadline.
 During the scholarship review process the following will be considered:

 - Admission application student essay